 Category 3 - Medium Risk: Exceptions to Category 3 travel restrictions may be recommended for approval by the IOC for faculty, staff, and students traveling on University-related programs.

 Category 4 - Variable Risk: Faculty and staff may travel to Category 4 locations without requesting an exception.
 Students seeking to travel to a category 4 location on an officially sponsored UTSA activity or program must request an exception from the IOC.

 REQUESTING A ONE-TIME EXCEPTION FOR FACULTY-LED TRAVEL TO A RESTRICTED REGION International Faculty-led Programs – Travel Restriction Exception Request Form.
 This form must be completed by all departments and/or faculty proposing to sponsor faculty-led international travel and programs to a country, region, or area listed (including all categories of risk levels) on the UTSA Restricted Regions List.

 This form must be completed by the faculty member(s) proposing to lead the international program and then submitted to the UTSA Executive Vice Provost a minimum of 15 working days in advance of the date of the proposed travel.
 No incomplete requests will be accepted.

-If a University-contracted travel agency is not used, then each traveler must manually register his/her travel itinerary into the International SOS database, attach written proof of his/her SOS registration to the completed UTSA High Risk Trip and Project Waiver/Release Form, and then submit both forms to the Executive Vice Provost prior to departure.
+If a University-contracted travel agency is not used, then each traveler must manually register his/her travel itinerary into the International SOS database, attach written proof of his/her SOS registration and then submit to the Executive Vice Provost prior to departure.